Jaysonliu9988/Bamazon/README.md

 # Bamazon
-Bamazon
+Bamazon CLI-App

 # Overview
 Bamazon is an Amazon-like storefront which utilizes MySQL and node.js.
 The app will take in orders from customers and deplete stock from the store's inventory.

 # Bamazon Customer View
-Running ' node bamazonCustomer.js` will first display all of the items available for sale.
+Running 'node bamazonCustomer.js' will first display all of the items available for sale.
 This will include the ids, names, departments, prices of products for sale and the stock quantity.

 ![gify1](screenshot/preview.gif)